 When do I pay buy-to-let stamp duty?

 You will be required to file your stamp duty return with HMRC, including stamp duty on buy-to-let, within 14 days from the house purchase transaction date (the date you complete the purchase).
-Solicitors usually organise and fulfil this requirement but check with your solicitor.
+Solicitors usually organise and fulfil this requirement but check with your solicitor or your buy-to-let accountant.

 Are there any exemptions from additional stamp duty?